Undergraduate admissions statistics

 There are no Scottish Government limits placed on the number of ‘Rest of UK’ students (students from England, Wales and Northern Ireland) and Republic of Ireland students that Scottish universities can admit.
 However, due to limited capacity and the high volume of applications received, competition for places is often very high.

 Applicants who have met, or are predicted to meet, our entry requirements, are entered into the selection process.
-However, due to Scottish Government policy which limits the intake of Scotland and EU students, competition for places can vary across different tuition fee status groups.
+However, due to Scottish Government policy which limits the intake of Scotland Fee Rate students, competition for places can vary across different tuition fee status groups.
 This can result in variations in the offer rate (the percentage of applications that receive an offer) for different tuition fee statuses to the same subject area.

 Variations in the number of applications to different subject areas can also affect offer rates.
 Additionally, the number of offers that are accepted by applicants varies.
 While there are a number of reasons for this, acceptance is particularly impacted by where applicants apply from.
 This also has a bearing on why offer rates may differ between different tuition fee status groups.